koradik/Adi-Koren-Portfolio-/README.md

 # [Dashborad 1: How Covid affected number of Israeli visas](https://public.tableau.com/app/profile/adi.koren/viz/FinalProjectDashborad1/Dashboard1)

 * The dashborad shows analytics of israeli visas between years 2013-2021, by gender, age & origin country.
-* The data is available on the website of the Israeli Central Bureau of Statistics.
+* The data is available on the website of the Israeli Population and Immigration Authority.

 # [Dashborad 2: Foreign Workers in Israel](https://public.tableau.com/app/profile/adi.koren/viz/FinalProjectDashborad2/Dashboard3)

 * The dashborad shows analytics of foreign workers in Israel by work field, gender, age & origin country.
-* The data is available on the website of the Israeli Central Bureau of Statistics.
+* The data is available on the website of the Israeli Population and Immigration Authority.